WeTransfer/format_parser/README.md

 ## Currently supported filetypes:

-`TIFF, PSD, PNG, MP3, JPEG, GIF, DPX, AIFF, WAV`
+`TIFF, PSD, PNG, MP3, JPEG, GIF, DPX, AIFF, WAV, FDX`

 ...with more on the way!